GNSS augmentation: Beyond airports

-The National Association of Broadcasters has sponsored development of the Broadcast Positioning System (BPS) over ATSC 3.0 television signals as an augmentation system.

 Aircraft-based augmentation system (ABAS)

 The augmentation may also take the form of additional information from navigation sensors being blended into the position calculation, or internal algorithms that improve the navigation performance.
 Many times the additional avionics operate via separate principles from the GNSS and are not necessarily subject to the same sources of error or interference.
 A system such as this is referred to as an aircraft-based augmentation system (ABAS) by the ICAO.
 The most widely used form of ABAS is receiver autonomous integrity monitoring (RAIM), which uses redundant GPS signals to ensure the integrity of the position solution, and to detect faulty signals.